 Interestingly, when you read their rebuttal, you will notice that FWMK don’t refute any of the points of our rejoinder.
 Instead, they develop two new arguments: they cite the second commentary that was written on their paper by Steinley et al. numerous times to support their argument, and bring a new argument to the table: PTSD network replicability.

 The commentary of Steinley et al. was not actually a commentary on the paper of FWMK, but a critique of the stability of network models, in which the authors propose a new methodology to vet network models.
-Sacha Epskamp looked into these models and will provide a thorough and reproducible refutation of the methodology in the coming weeks (update December 10: here is the preprint).
+Sacha Epskamp looked into these models and provided a thorough and reproducible refutation of the methodology here17.
 To summarize, Steinley et al. simulate data from what they suggest to be a proper null model, a random model, but they actually simulate data from a Rasch Model — which is a fully connected network model, not an empty one.
 So instead of a flat eigenvalue curve where you have no structure in the correlation matrix, they simulated from a model that leads to one very strong first eigenvalue.
 Their conclusions, therefore, do not follow, because deviations from their null model are not, as they interpret, “indistinguishable from what would be expected by chance”; chance does not lead to a fully connected network or a Rasch model.

 I will reply to the second point in the rebuttal of FWMK, PTSD, later.

 It’s time to move forward, and make the best of this awkward situation.
 And I’d argue that this shouldn’t be too hard, actually, because FWMK highlight several points in their paper and rebuttal I agree with.